 five months have elapsed since my purchase conveyancing in Dorchester concluded.
 I have checked the Land Registry website which shows that I paid £150,000 when infact I paid £160,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
-It is the figure included in the Transfer (the legal deed which transfers the residence from one person to the other) and referred to as the 'consideration' or purchase price.
+It is the figure included in the Transfer (the legal deed which transfers the asset from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-Flying freeholds in Dorchester are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Dorchester you would need to get your solicitor to go through the deeds thoroughly.
+Flying freeholds in Dorchester are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Dorchester you would need to get your solicitor to go through the deeds diligently.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Dorchester may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Dorchester may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Is it simple use your search tool to locate a conveyancing lawyer in Dorchester on the panel for my mortgage?

 First pick a bank such as Nationwide Building Society, Chelsea Building Society or Aldermore then specify your location such as Dorchester.
 Conveyancing firms in Dorchester and beyond should be shown.